aleparuokakauppa/renamecrop/README.md

 # Renamecrop
-Resize and name images in bulk through a GUI!
+Resize and name images in bulk through a GUI

 ## Goal
 - Create a working and simple to use GUI image resizer + renamer